-It’s imperative for small business owners to look back and see how their revenues have been and whether the cost-cutting measures they set in place have been effective in actually bringing down costs within their organisation.
-While many business owners start off with great gusto on their cost-cutting efforts, not all are successful in getting their employees to fall in line with them; the entire exercise loses momentum and makes the effort futile.
+It’s imperative for small business owners to look back and see how their revenues have been and whether the cost-reduction measures they set in place have been effective in actually bringing down costs within their organisation.
+While many business owners start off with great gusto on their cost reduction efforts, not all are successful in getting their employees to fall in line with them; the entire exercise loses momentum and makes the effort futile.

 If you are looking to shave costs in the forthcoming year with more success than you have had this year, you should take a relook at how you encourage low-cost behaviour in employees to improve your profitability in the forthcoming year.
 Travel and entertainment costs tend to be one of the major expenses for most businesses, yet it’s often one of the last items to be addressed when a company seeks to optimise spend and cut costs.

 Some steps to take

 There is a simple reason for this entertainment and travel costs directly affect the morale of the employees.
 If a business owner sets too many policies and stringent controls that can result in friction.
 However, there are certain smart initiatives that can keep your employees engaged in a manner that encourages them to save costs without impacting their morale.
 Here are some pointers that can prove to be helpful: